sergenp/gladoidbot/README.md

 ## The Hut Assistant

-This README contains how to add the bot to your server, and explains its commands.
+This README contains how to add the bot to your server and what does it do.
+Feel free to email me if you want to help me develop this bot.

 ### How Do I add this bot to my server?